Gwen Bari

-Gwen Bari (born Ruth L. Von Hagen; 1918 - November 6, 2000) was an American jazz singer born in Philadelphia, Pennsylvania in 1918.
+Gwen Bari (born Ruth L. Von Hagen; December 22, 1918, in Philadelphia – November 6, 2000) was an American jazz singer.
 Although she recorded little, Bari performed in clubs for sixty years.

 Early years

 Gwen Bari was born Ruth L. Von Hagen in Philadelphia, Pennsylvania in 1918, to Frederick Von Hagen and Estella M. Von Hagen.
 With sister Estella Marie, she lived with her mother at her grandfather Samuel Rinehart's house in Chester, Delaware Co.
 Frederick died in 1927.
 Ruth's mother was a member of the Chester School Board.

 She learned violin at age 5 and piano at age 7 (her mother Estelle was a piano teacher).
 Voice training followed at Temple University under Henry Gurney, and she sang locally with the Chester Symphony Orchestra, the First Baptist Church Choir, and the Bala-Cynwyd Women's Club.
 After graduating from Chester High School in 1934, she received a scholarship to the Juilliard School in New York City and studied under Paul Reimers.
 In 1938 she performed in Swarthmore, Pennsylvania near her hometown of Chester, where she sang Wilson's Carmena and the Jewel Aria from Gounod's Faust at the Annual New Year's Players Club Reception Concert with the Swarthmore Symphony Orchestra.

 While studying opera at Juilliard in New York, and modeling bathing suits and stockings to support herself, an opportunity came up to sing at an Italian restaurant.
 Discovering her preference for the night-life as opposed to opera, Bari went on to play piano and sing in a variety of hotel clubs and lounges: the Glass Hat Room (Belmont Plaza Hotel), Manhattan Room (Hotel New Yorker), Hotel Fifth Avenue, e.g. - under the name of Gwen Gary.